 In short, no. A utility invention must be non-obvious, new, and useful in order to be patentable.
 The USPTO examiner will compare your invention to prior art, which describes the previous inventions in your industry.
 He or she will determine whether your invention is unique based on precedents set by the U.S. Court of Appeals, Supreme Court, and Patent and Trademark Office.
 The better description of your invention and more detailed the claims you provide in your application, the easier it will be to prove that your invention is unique and thus patentable.

 Yes.
 The Patent Office keeps all patent applications secret until the patent has been granted.
 Granted patent applications are made public 18 months after the earliest filing date.

 How Long Does it Take for a Patent to Be Issued?

 The timeframe for getting a patent varies.
 Most utility patents are issued within one to three years of the non-provisional filing date.

 In the United States, a utility patent will expire either 17 years from the patent issue date or 20 years from the patent application filing date, whichever happens later.

 Although it can be more efficient and less costly to seek a design patent than it is to get a utility patent, the scope of coverage of the latter is much broader.
 Design patents, on the other hand, provide protection only for the appearance of an item, such as an item of clothing, a medical device, a user interface layout, or any other manufactured product.
 Only items that look exactly like your invention can be considered infringing.

 If you need help with utility patent cost, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.